MarioGibney/bitcoin-security-research/Bitcoin's Two Economic Goods.md

 Blockspace consumption does not require the use of BTC.
 One could side-step the default transaction fee mechanism and pay a bitcoin miner out-of-band with a different currency to get some data written into a block.
 This wouldn’t require any BTC whatsoever.

 Meanwhile, using BTC requires using blockspace.
-Perhaps not directly, as there are various off-chain solutions to allow for the transmission of BTC.
+Not directly, as there are various off-chain solutions that enable the transmission of BTC.
 But ultimately, in one way or another these payments get aggregated into the consumption and creation of UTXOs, which requires blockspace.

 Finally, while both goods have key roles to play in providing for bitcoin’s security, they have and will do so in very different ways.
 During bitcoin’s infancy (up to and including the time of writing), the vast majority of bitcoin’s security has been a function of the value of BTC.
 And barring any momentous change to bitcoin’s ruleset, the coming decades will see bitcoin mature to a point where its security is based on blockspace value.